-- 1. An organizational structure for guidelines, methodologies and examination of the methods used.
-An appropriate organizational structure provides guidelines, recommends appropriate methodologies and periodically examines the methods used for survey sampling, sample selections and estimation methods. - 2.
+- 1. An organisational structure for guidelines, methodologies and examination of the methods used.
+An appropriate organisational structure provides guidelines, recommends appropriate methodologies and periodically examines the methods used for survey sampling, sample selections and estimation methods. - 2.
 Reporting on methods to the public.
-The statistical authority reports publicly on sample selection and estimation methods when they occur.
+The statistical authority reports publicly on sample selection and estimation methods.